gurkenlabs/Gladiatorix/sprites/README.md

-# This is where the spritesheets go
+# This is where the spritesheets are